top of page

 5. Nutritional Guidelines

-A thorough nutritional program is taken into account to provide best possible nutrition after detox.
+A thorough nutritional program is taken into account to provide the best possible nutrition after detox.

 6. Participation of residents in duties